The Same-Day Funding Cutoff Nobody Tells You About

 Submit Every Account That Touches Business Revenue

-Here is why this matters for underwriting: inter-account transfers cause inflated deposit calculations.
-A business that deposits $80,000 per month across two accounts — but transfers $25,000 between them regularly — may only show $55,000 in qualifying deposits once the transfers are stripped out.
+This matters for underwriting, because inter-account transfers cause inflated deposit calculations.
+A business that deposits $80,000 per month across two accounts but transfers $25,000 between them regularly may only show $55,000 in qualifying deposits once the transfers are stripped out.
 Underwriters do this math.
-Submitting incomplete account coverage does not inflate your advance amount; it flags potential fraud risk and stops the file.
+Submitting incomplete account coverage does not inflate your advance amount, but it does flag potential fraud risk and stops the file.

 A common example

 A business owner runs daily card deposits into a merchant account, then sweeps the balance into a separate operating account every evening.
 Both accounts touch business revenue.
-Submitting only the operating account — the one you consider "the business account" — means the underwriter sees the incoming transfers from the merchant account and asks where that money came from.
+Submitting only the operating account means the underwriter sees the incoming transfers from the merchant account and asks where that money came from.
 The file pauses until the merchant account statements are provided.

 Which accounts to include: